-There is good news for nurses who WANT to continue breastfeeding their babies for up to a year or longer as a working mom and nurse.
+There is good news for nurses who want to continue breastfeeding their babies for up to a year or longer as working moms and nurses.
 It is possible!
 But you need to plan in advance and communicate with your workplace about your intention to pump at work.
 And you need to have the right pumping supplies to make it possible.

 I now know that I will be able to continue pumping breast milk for my baby for as long as I desire.
 I want other working moms to know that they can do this too.
 (Read more about what I have learned about pumping at work as a nurse).

 This pumping essential is the highest on the must-have items for obvious reasons.
 Without it, you have no way to access your milk!
 I am using the Medela portable pump because it is the one that my insurance covers, and it works great.
 You want to make sure that you have a double pump so you can pump both breasts at once to save time.
 You can also use this bag to store your breast milk while you are away at work as long as you keep it in a refrigerator.